bridgesense/gulp-with-tailwindcss/readme.md

 process.
 During the build stages for production, all HTML and custom scripting is minified.

-The build process (yarn build) cleans and creates a brand new destination directory instead of utilizing assets built during the development stage (yarn dev).
+The build process (yarn prod) cleans and creates a brand new destination directory instead of utilizing assets built during the development stage (yarn dev).

 Both script and style assets from [node modules](https://www.npmjs.com/) can easily be added as part of the build process and minified into a single file.

-As demonstrated in the original script, all <b>image assets</b> are optimized during the deployment state (yarn build).
+As demonstrated in the original script, all <b>image assets</b> are optimized during the deployment state (yarn prod).

 ## Usage